SUV: United Kingdom

+United States

 Automotive websites' descriptions of SUVs range from specifically "combining car-like appointments and wagon practicality with steadfast off-road capability" with "chair-height seats and picture-window visibility" to the more general "nearly anything with available all-wheel drive and raised ground clearance".
 It is also suggested that the term "SUV" has replaced "jeep" as a general term for off-road vehicles.

 American dictionary definitions for SUVs include: